LucaDeSiena/MuRAT/README.md

-MuRAT - Multi-Resolution seismic Attenuation Tomography
+Tagni_MuRAT - Multi-Resolution seismic Attenuation Tomography
 =======

 ![MuRAT is a code for attenuation, scattering and absorption tomography.](./img/muratlogo.jpg)